pursuit-curriculum/unit-dsa/control-flow/lesson-notes/README.md

 console.log(isPrime(5));
 ```

 Do we need to solve for edge cases?
-Solving edge cases is usually easier to solve after the basic problem is solved
+Edge cases are usually easier to solve after the basic problem is solved.

 - numbers less than 2 are NOT prime
 - numbers that are NOT integers are not prime